 Aldi’s customer promise is founded on good quality and even greater value.
-With more limited space that larger supermarkets their ranges must be carefully chosen and displayed to offer a choice of key lines without the plethora of options that can dilute the focus on value.
+With more limited space than larger supermarkets their ranges must be carefully chosen and displayed to offer a choice of key lines without the plethora of options that can dilute the focus on value.

 Stores are also busy and bustling, so categories must be simple to navigate – helping customers make quick selections, sure in the knowledge that quality is assured.

 Greetings cards can be a complex category for both the retailer and the customer.
 Any offer needed to simplify this, so that in-store display units are easy-to-manage, easy-to-shop experience.
 It must take the hard work out of the process and stay resolutely focused on delivering the founding objectives of good quality and even greater value.

 Partnering with IG Design a leading UK supplier of greetings cards we supported an in-store solution that from start to finish was intended to be simple and effective.